BellaArenas/BellaArenas/README.md

 ## About Me 🌟

-I am a passionate Bioinformatics Data Scientist 🧬 currently contributing to the development of in-house software and bioinformatics infrastructure at Zafrens, San Diego, CA. With a strong foundation in machine learning, bioinformatics, and software development, my work spans developing pipelines for RNA sequencing analyses to creating intuitive tools for experimental scientists.
+I am a Bioinformatics Data Scientist 🧬 currently contributing to the development of in-house software and bioinformatics infrastructure at Zafrens, San Diego, CA. With a strong foundation in machine learning, bioinformatics, and software development, my work spans developing pipelines for RNA sequencing analyses to creating intuitive tools for wet-lab scientists.
 I thrive on challenges that enhance drug development strategies and advance our understanding of cellular behavior.

 ## Recent Experiences 💼

 ### Zafrens
 - **Role:** Bioinformatics Data Scientist
 - **When:** Jan.
-2024 – Present
+2024 – Dec.
+2024
 - **Where:** San Diego, CA
 - **What:** Developing bioinformatics pipelines 🔬, performing sequencing analyses, and contributing to software and infrastructure development.